 Areas of Practice

-Bryan regularly defends and prosecutes major cases of homicide and organised crime.
+The core of Bryan’s practice is defending cases of homicide, often involving allegations of baby shaking or gang crime.
+In addition he has experience of defending and prosecuting cases of corporate manslaughter, and his background prosecuting health and safety cases whilst appointed to the Attorney General’s ‘A’ list equips him well for such cases.
 In recent years he has represented a number of juveniles and vulnerable individuals charged with homicide.
 He has wide experience of conducting cases in which medical issues are foremost, and has defended and prosecuted a number of cases where ‘shaken baby syndrome’ has been an issue, and cases where the cause of death has been the central issue.
-He is very familiar with the medical debate and literature relating to ‘shaken baby syndrome’, including the neuropathology, pediatric neuropathology and the ophthalmic pathology and has cross-examined many of the leading experts in the field.
+He is very familiar with the medical debate and literature relating to ‘shaken baby syndrome’, including the neuropathology, paediatric neuropathology and the ophthalmic pathology, and has cross-examined many of the leading experts in the field.

 R -v- M